-If you’re an agency or a company that has a portfolio of sites or pages that you wish to share online, you’ve probably gone through the pain of trying to capture uniform screenshots of each of the sites.
+If you’re an agency or company with a portfolio of sites or pages you wish to share online, you’ve probably gone through the pain of trying to capture uniform screenshots of each site.

-We helped OnSemble migrate their Intranet solution out of their parent company’s website.
-It was an extensive project that incorporated everything from building out new social profiles, updating Marketo, and then disassembling some of the custom development that they’d done in the past to combine their sites.
+We helped this client migrate their Intranet solution product from their parent company’s website.
+It was an extensive project that incorporated everything from building new social profiles, updating Marketo, and then disassembling some of the custom development they’d done to combine their sites.

 Client Screenshots With Google Chrome

 You may not realize this, but you can capture perfect screenshots with Google Chrome’s built-in set of robust developer tools.
-Interestingly, it’s not a very well-known feature despite it having amazing flexibility.
+Interestingly, despite its amazing flexibility, it’s not a very well-known feature.
+The feature also allows you to take shots of your responsive site for specific dimensions and screen sizes.

 Steps To Take A Screenshot With Google Chrome

-Google Chrome’s Developer Tools have the option to preview a site using its device toolbar.
-The tool was built so that developers could see how the site looked in different viewport sizes across different devices… but it happens to also be a perfect way to get a perfectly sized screenshot of a web page.
+Google Chrome’s Developer Tools can preview a site using its device toolbar.
+The tool was built so that developers could see how the site looked in different viewport sizes across different devices… but it also happens to be a perfect way to get a perfectly sized screenshot of a web page.

-In this case, we want each of OnSemble’s key clients across industries that have built beautiful Intranet sites to take a screenshot so that we can display them all within a portfolio on their website.
-We want the pages to be 1200px wide by 800px tall.
+In this case, we want each of the client’s key clients across industries that have built beautiful Intranet sites to take a screenshot so we can display them all within a portfolio on their website.
+We want the pages to be exactly 1200px wide by 800px tall.
 To accomplish this:

 - In the far right navigation button (3 vertical dots), select the Customize and Control Menu.